Dental Implants – Covington, LA

-With a very high success rate of around 95%, dental implants have evolved in dentistry as a viable solution for tooth replacement.
-At MoreSMILES, many of our implants are placed here in the office and then restored by one of our three qualified doctors.
-Implants are used to replace a single tooth, multiple teeth, or even full dentures.
+With a very high success rate of around 95%, dental implants have evolved in dentistry as the leading solution for tooth replacement.
+At MoreSMILES Dental, many of our smile restoring dental implants for Covington, LA patients are placed here in the dental office and then restored by one of our three qualified dentists.
+Implants are used to replace a single tooth, multiple teeth, or even all teeth.
 The implants are placed into the jawbone which grows around the implant to secure it.
-Then the porcelain restoration replaces the missing tooth on top of the implant.
+Then the porcelain restoration replaces the missing tooth on top.

-Thanks to technology like the Galileos 3D imaging system, Dr. Moreau is able to use guided surgery to more accurately insure the implant is placed in a way that will allow for the most aesthetically pleasing result.
-This technology also allows Dr. Moreau to view bone and sinus before, during, and after placement to aide in assuring the placement is successful.
-When you’re ready to begin your safe, comfortable, state-of-the-art tooth replacement plan, call MoreSMILES Dental Spa to schedule a dental implant consultation in our Covington office.
+Thanks to technology like the Galileos 3D imaging system, Dr. Moreau can use guided surgery to more accurately ensure the implant is placed in a way that will allow for the most aesthetically pleasing result.
+This technology also allows Dr. Moreau to view the supporting bone before, during, and after placement to assure it is successful.
+When you’re ready to begin your safe, comfortable, state-of-the-art tooth replacement plan, call MoreSMILES Dental to schedule a dental implant consultation in our Covington dental office.

 Benefits of Dental Implants

-There are many reasons why patients choose to move forward with dental implant tooth replacement plans.
+There are many reasons why patients choose dental implants.
 Some of the benefits that make this a viable treatment option for just about any patient include:

 - Because the root structures are replaced, your tooth replacement prosthetic will be completely self-sustaining, and it will not adversely impact the health and function of surrounding teeth or oral structures.

-- Once in place, dental implant supported restorations have a 90 to 95% success rate after twenty years, making them the longest lasting restoration option.
+- Once in place, dental implant-supported restorations have a 90 to 95% success rate after twenty years, making them the longest lasting option.

-- Because implant supported tooth replacement closely resembles natural tooth structures, it will look and feel more like your healthy, natural smile.
+- Implant-supported tooth replacements closely resemble natural tooth structures, so they look and feel more like your real smile.

-- Advanced implant supported partial and full dentures are able to restore 70% or more healthy chewing function, allowing patients to consume a wider range of nutritious foods than is possible for those using traditional dentures.
+- Advanced implant-supported partial and full dentures can restore 70% or more of someone’s bite strength, allowing patients to consume a wider range of nutritious foods than is possible with traditional dentures.

 To replace one tooth, a dental implant post will be surgically positioned into the gum line.
-Then, a dental crown will be attached to the implant seamlessly repairing your smile.
+Then, a dental crown will be attached to the implant to seamlessly repair your smile.

 To replace two or more missing teeth in a row, we’ll use two dental implant posts to support a fixed bridge restoration.
-Like traditional bridges, an implant fixed bridge prosthetic is anchored to support structures at either end, but unlike traditional options, implant-retained bridges do not have an adverse impact on healthy tooth structures.
+Like traditional bridges, an implant fixed bridge prosthetic is anchored to support structures at either end, but unlike traditional options, implant-retained bridges do not harm healthy tooth structures.
 For consecutive and nonconsecutive teeth, a partial denture will be used to fill in the gaps in your smile.
-We can typically use between two and four strategically positioned implant posts to provide support for the partial denture.
+We can typically use between two and four strategically positioned implant posts to provide support.

-To replace a full row of teeth, implant supported dentures are recommended.
-In most cases, we can use four to six implant posts to support the full denture, recreating healthy, flawless smiles that last a lifetime.
+To replace a full row of teeth, implant-supported dentures are recommended.
+In most cases, we can use four to six implant posts to support the full denture, recreating a healthy, flawless smile that lasts a lifetime.